 Does your community want to support an internship?
 Contact Justin Perry, Program Lead in charge of the Internship, at email@example.com

 About Clear Seas’ Indigenous internship program

-The Indigenous Internship Program was developed and launched in 2021, as part of the Clear Seas mandate to conduct inclusive maritime-related research that considers Traditional Knowledge and builds research capacity within Indigenous and coastal communities.
+The Indigenous Internship Program was developed and launched in 2021, as part of Clear Seas’ mandate to conduct inclusive maritime-related research that considers Traditional Knowledge and builds research capacity within Indigenous communities.
 The program aims to develop partnerships with Indigenous communities across Canada by collaborating on research projects of mutual interest.
-This initiative is conducted in collaboration with the British Columbia Institute of Technology (BCIT) and Mitacs – a not-for-profit organization that drives innovation through the creation of internships.
+This initiative is conducted in collaboration with the British Columbia Institute of Technology (BCIT) and Mitacs – a not-for-profit organization that drives innovation through partnerships.

 Published March 9, 2022